Causes, Effects and Solutions to Industrial Pollution on Our Environment

 3. Air Pollution

-Air pollution has led to a steep increase in various illnesses, and it continues to affect us on a daily basis.
-With so many small, mid-sized and large-scale industries coming up, air pollution has taken a toll on the health of the people and the environment.
+Air pollution has led to a steep increase in various illnesses, and it continues to affect us every day.
+With so many small, mid-sized, and large-scale industries coming up, air pollution has taken a toll on our health and that of the environment.

 4. Wildlife Extinction